dnesteryuk/site_prism.vcr/README.md

 `fixtures` helper method is used for defining VCR cassettes.
 All cassettes are taken from a path which you have defined in `cassette_library_dir` configuration option of VCR.
 Please, refer to [documentation](https://relishapp.com/vcr/vcr/v/2-5-0/docs/configuration/cassette-library-dir) of VCR to get more info about configuration options.

-You can specify cassettes for already defined elements, for example, your page inherits another one:
+You can specify cassettes for already defined elements, if your page inherits another one:

 ```ruby
 class TransportPage < SitePrism::Page